alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 > Lists available GRASS data base files of the user-specified data type optionally using the search pattern.

 So when we want to combine only a fraction of our intermediate viewshed rasters at one time, we tell `g.mlist` to go away and find all layers that match a particular pattern (e.g. all rasters called "name_\*00", where \* is a wildcard—that is, all of our intermediate layers ending in "00"). `r.series` then takes this list of layers and combines them with the `method` we have specified.
-(I used `sum`, although I actually ignore this.)
+(I used `sum`, although as I said I actually ignore this.)

 What we're then left with is a series of 99 raster layers, each representing a small part of what will become our finished product.
-(I realise now that it would be smarter to combine the intermediate layer with the pattern-match layers within the above loop... but at the price of one additional `r.series` it ain't the end of the world, you pedant.)
+(I realise now that it would be smarter to combine the intermediate layer with the pattern-match layers as part of the above loop... but at the price of one additional `r.series` it ain't the end of the world, you pedant.)

 So, combine these up into our finished product with another pattern matching exercise: